dnarain-astro/docs/astro/migrate-to-astro.md

 - Simplified KubernetesExecutor for flexibility in configuration.
 - [UI/UX Improvements](https://github.com/apache/airflow/pull/11195) including a new Airflow UI and auto-refresh button in the **Graph** view.

-Airflow 2.1.0 was a follow-up release to Airflow 2.0.
-If you're not running on Airflow 2.0+ yet, we recommend upgrading from Airflow 1.10.15 to Airflow 2.1 directly.
-For more information on the release, refer to the [Apache Airflow Changelog](https://airflow.apache.org/docs/apache-airflow/2.1.0/changelog.html) and the [Astronomer Certified Changelog](https://github.com/astronomer/ap-airflow/blob/master/2.1.0/CHANGELOG.md).

 ## Step 2: Install the Astro CLI

 The Astro CLI is the primary tool for managing, running, and deploying DAGs on Astro.
 To install it, follow the steps in [Install the Astro CLI](install-cli.md).